 We have issued our Independent Auditors' Report on Internal Control over Financial Reporting and Compliance and Other Matters Based on an Audit of Special-Purpose Financial Statements Performed in Accordance with Government Auditing Standards, and Independent Accountants' Report on an examination conducted in accordance with AICPA Professional Standards, AT-C Section 315, regarding compliance requirements in accordance with Chapter 10.550, Rules of the Auditor General.
-Disclosures in those reports, which are dated June 27, 2024, should be considered in conjunction with this management letter.
+Disclosures in those reports, which are dated June 30, 2025, should be considered in conjunction with this management letter.

 Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-There were no findings and recommendations made in the preceding financial audit report.
+No comments remain uncorrected from the preceding financial audit report.
 No comments remain uncorrected from the second preceding audit.